 In both August and September, the Aquarius was stripped of its flag and registration by the Gibraltar and Panama Maritime Authorities, respectively, after coming under political pressure.

-Over the past three years, we have operated, or been partners on, five ships:
+Over the past four years, we have operated, or been partners on, six ships:

 - Phoenix, in partnership with Migrant Offshore Aid Station (MOAS);

 - Aquarius, in partnership with SOS MEDITERRANEE; and

 - Ocean Viking, in partnership with SOS MEDITERRANEE.

 Our medical teams on board treat violence-related injuries resulting from time in detention, torture and other ill-treatment, including sexual violence.